-Behaviour Support Team
+Behaviour Support Practitioners

 Georgina is a Social Worker with over twenty years experience working with families, the mental health sector and in community health.
 Georgina has recently gained a Masters of Mental Health (Child and Adolescent Psychotherapy Studies).
 She enjoys collaborating with families and systems and takes a strength based approach that focuses on the unique situation, hopes and goals of those involved.
 She has two children, a menagerie of animals and enjoys reading, the beach, film, music and chocolate.

 Hannah is currently studying a Bachelor of Science, majoring in Psychology.
 She is loyal, honest and compassionate.
 Hannah loves music, the outdoors, arts, crafts and fashion.
 She is passionate about the peer mentor program because it provides participants with the opportunity to gain skills in communication, relationship building, community engagement and access.
 She enjoys gaining feedback from the Participants and their families when they are achieving their goals and this further validates the benefits of the program

 Helen is a Registered Psychiatric Nurse who completed her Post Graduate studies in Nursing Practice: Mental Health at University of Melbourne.
 She has worked in the Victorian health sector for over 25 years.
 Helen is currently completing her Masters in Mental Health Nursing at RMIT.
 Helen embraces a person-centred approach to care, which supports and enables a person to build and maintain control over their life, promote dignity and self-determination.
 She is passionate about supporting people’s opportunity to engage more fully in their health care and develop a trusting relationship with their provider through a trauma informed approach to care.